Lineage (Angel): Plot

 Later that night, Wesley and Angel discuss the cyborgs and wonder why they were after Angel.
 Wesley says that they must have crossed someone when they took over Wolfram & Hart.
 Angel says that others see them as weak, but Wesley corrects him, noting that they see Wesley as weak, which is why they targeted him.
-Angel says Wesley isn't weak - he does what he has to protect people and do what he knows is right.
-“You’re the guy who makes all the hard decisions, even if you have to make ‘em alone.”
+Angel says that Wesley isn't weak - he does what he has to protect people and do what he knows is right.
 Wesley is disturbed that the Roger cyborg knew him so well.
 Angel points out that it had access to the Watchers Council files, which would have provided plenty of information.
-He tries to connect with Wesley by reminding him that when he first became a vampire, he really did kill his father.
+He tries to connect with Wesley by reminding him that when he became a vampire, he really did kill his father.
 Wesley says this is a little different.
 On his way out of Angel's office, Wesley passes Spike, who says that when he first became a vampire, he killed his mother.
 Wesley, exhausted, wants no more details.
-He goes to his office and Fred stops by.
+He goes to his office, and Fred stops by.
 Wesley asks her to please not tell him about how she killed her parents.
-She gives him a funny look and reminds him that it's not like he really killed his father - part of him must have known that it wasn't really him.
-Wesley says that, in fact, he had been positive that it was his father.
+She reminds him that it's not like he really killed his father - part of him must have known that it wasn't really him.
+Wesley says that he had been positive that it was his father.
 Fred notes that Wesley did what he had to do when 'Roger' was threatening Wesley's friends.
-Wesley looks at Fred and tells her that 'Roger' had been threatening her.
-He tells her that his father pointed a gun at her and so he shot him.
+Wesley tells her that 'Roger' had been threatening her.
+He tells her that his father pointed a gun at her so he shot him.
 Fred and Wesley stare at each other until Knox interrupts, offering to take Fred home.
 Wesley tells her to go.
-Once he's alone, he calls his parents in England, just to see how they are.
+Once he's alone, he calls his parents in England to see how they are.
 His relationship with his father is unchanged.